matthew-sayer/pylint_mcp/README.md

 - **Subprocess Execution**: Safe execution of analysis commands through subprocess calls
 - **Auto-Discovery**: Automatically registers all Python modules in the `tools/` directory
 - **Remote Repository Support**: (Planned) analyse GitHub repositories without local cloning

-**NOTE** - For better performance, I recommend running the tools on individual subdirectories one at a time and working through each.
-In future, a parallel execution flag will be auto-added on pylint run commands.

 ## Project Structure